InvenSenseInc/fork.zephyr-rtos/samples/sensor/tdk_apex/README.rst

 ** Wake on Motion (WoM): Detects motion per axis exceeding 195 mg threshold.
 ** Significant Motion Detector (SMD): Detects when the user has moved significantly.
-APEX feature support and teh different feature are enabled through KConfig.
+APEX feature support and the different feature are enabled through KConfig.

 Driver configuration
 ********************